steelze/mail-tracker/README.md

 ## Events

 When an email is sent, viewed, or a link is clicked, its tracking information is counted in the database using the jdavidbakr\MailTracker\Model\SentEmail model.
 This processing is done via dispatched jobs to the queue in order to prevent the database from being overwhelmed in an email blast situation.
 You may choose the queue that these events are dispatched via the `mail-tracker.tracker-queue` config setting, or leave it `null` to use the default queue.
+By using a non-default queue, you can prioritize application-critical tasks above these tracking tasks.

 You may want to do additional processing on these events, so an event is fired in these cases: